 We accept both regular and one-off deliveries of in-date surplus food to our Manchester warehouse.

 What can the donation of surplus good food to FareShare Greater Manchester mean to your food company?

 A sustainable alternative to food waste disposal

 We believe that good food is best eaten, not thrown away.
 Giving your surplus food to FareShare Greater Manchester follows the food use hierarchy which calls to feed people in need first, before sending food to animal feed, anaerobic digestion or to landfill.
 When you give surplus food to FareShare Greater Manchester, you help fight food waste and hunger in your community.

 Guaranteed traceability and maintenance of food safety

 We take food safety seriously.
 Moreover, we adhere to food industry safety guidelines.
 Plus, we audit our warehouse using internal and external parties alike to ensure compliance.
 FareShare GM has Gold Standard for storage, wholesale and distribution audit since our inception.
 For full details on the ways we adhere to food safety guidelines, see the FareShare national website.

 Above all, stock control systems mean we can guarantee the traceability of every food item we receive and redistribute.
-In the unlikely event of a product recall, we can undertake this process on your behalf.
+Additionally, in the unlikely event of a product recall, we can undertake this process on your behalf.

 When you’ve completed the Food Donor form (see left-hand side of this page) we can take your surplus food that: